-5.7 Job seekers can select suitable vacancies and seek referral service at all job centres, including the "Employment in One-stop" (EOS) at Tin Shui Wai.
+5.7 Job seekers can select suitable vacancies and seek referral service at all job centres.
 Modern facilities such as digital display system, touchscreen vacancy search terminals, fax machines, toll-free telephones, computers connected to the Internet and a resource corner are available.